thor314/uncloak/courses/rust cryptography engineering/course-Rust Cryptography Engineering Study Group Syllabus.md

 ## Syllabus
 We will approximately follow the structure laid out in the text.
 We have a lot of ground to cover, and this is our first time running the course, so regard this syllabus as approximate, while we gather feedback.
 We will aim for roughly 2 hours of weekly reading, with optional programming exercises for members who would like to get hands on practice.

-Sessions will be recorded and posted to [youtube](https://www.youtube.com/@uncloakcrypto).
+Sessions will be recorded and posted to [youtube](https://youtube.com/playlist?list=PLzJmbuzo05ReLE7dqX3WRTYXfHsQYuag7)

 - W1
   - Discussion: course structure, and cryptography engineering at a high level, as presented in chapters 1 and 2.
 Optional pre-study group reading: Chapter 1
   - Reading (assigned reading for before week 2's meeting on 2022-11-25): Chapter 2, bird's eye view of Cryptography, and chapter 23: Involving experts
   - Exercises: [[course-2022-11-18 Session 1 Notes]]
 - W2
-  - Reading: Ch 3-4 on block ciphers
+  - Reading: Ch 3-4 on block ciphers, and NIST: [Block Cipher Techniques | CSRC](https://csrc.nist.gov/Projects/block-cipher-techniques/BCM/current-modes)
   - Exercises: [[course-2022-11-25 Session 2 Notes]]
 - W3
   - Reading: Ch 5-6: Hash Functions and MACs